-Berkeleyside has been hard at work this past week scouring planning documents and our archives to bring you the latest information about housing built, under construction, approved and proposed in Berkeley as of March 2019.
-Today’s installment is an interactive map showing the locations of nearly 5,000 units and about 2,300 group living accommodation beds (that’s usually student housing).
+Berkeleyside has scoured planning documents and our archives to bring you the latest information about housing built, under construction, approved and proposed in Berkeley as of August 2019.
+This updated interactive map (originally published in March) shows the locations of about 5,800 units in the city.

-Different color markers in the map above show project status.
+Different markers in the map above show project status.
 Click each marker to learn more about each project.
-The caveat: We’ve done our best from the available information but we expect to update the map and data in the next few days and going forward.
+The caveat: We’ve done our best from the available information but will update the map going forward.
 See an error or have a question?
 Please use the tips form to let us know.
-We appreciate the chance to fix our mistakes or make our reporting more complete.
+We appreciate the chance to fix our mistakes and make our reporting more complete.

-This map includes 69 housing projects in Berkeley: 15 have been built, seven are under construction, 21 have been approved and 15 have been submitted or are in the pre-application phase.
+This map includes 87 housing projects in Berkeley: 23 have been built, 15 are under construction, 24 have been approved and 21 have been submitted or are in the pre-application phase.
 One — with 260 units proposed, half of which would be affordable at 80% of the area median income, aka workforce housing — is tied up in a lawsuit.
-Then there are the group living projects, most of which are dormitories: four are complete and two are under construction; three have been approved and one more has been submitted.
+Then there are the group living projects, most of which are dormitories: two are complete (913 beds) and one (with 254 beds) is under construction.

 We’ll continue to share data on Berkeley housing as it becomes available.
-The city says it plans to release its second pipeline report in May to take a closer look at housing proposed or built in the city along with its affordability levels.
+The city released its second pipeline report in July about housing proposed or built in the city along with its affordability levels.
 Berkeleyside mapped that data separately but found a number of errors in the city report.
 (We alerted the city and updates were made.)

 One interesting data point from that report: “The number of building permits issued for new ADUs increased from one in 2015 to 80 in 2018, for a building permit total of 171 since 2015.”
 ADUs are not reflected in the map above.